ctrl-exec - Security Operations

 Call rate limiting per agent

-Even with token restriction, a rotation machinery bug or misconfigured caller could issue rapid successive calls to update-ctrl-exec-serial.
+Even with token restriction, a rotation machinery bug or misconfigured caller could issue rapid successive calls to /rotate-serial.
 Each call writes the serial file and sends SIGHUP, clearing all rate-limit state on the agent.
 The following hook pattern adds a per-agent time-window limit on top of the token restriction.

 The hook uses a state file in a directory writable only by the hook's runtime user.
 The state file records the last accepted call time per agent hostname.
 Calls within the window are rejected with exit code 1 (deny, hook error logged).